 Then does forgetfulness imply anything else?
 Do Memory Problems Always Mean Alzheimer's Disease?
 Many people worry about becoming forgetful.

 Dementia causes problems with thinking, memory, and reasoning.
 It happens when the parts of the brain used for learning, memory, decision making, and language are damaged or diseased.
-Also called major neurocognitive disorder, it's not a disease itself.
-Instead, it's a group of symptoms caused by other conditions.
 Memory Loss & Forgetfulness: Causes, Symptoms, Treatments.
 Many older people worry about becoming more forgetful.

 Research, however, does not support these claims.
 While certain areas of thinking do show a normal decline as we age, others remain stable.
 Moreover, interventions may actually slow some of the changes that do occur.
 Intelligence: “Chrystalized” intelligence, i.e., knowledge or experience accumulated over time, actually remains stable with age.
-Factors Affecting Cognitive Aging All of the above abilities can be affected by factors that change the efficiency with which older adults process information.
+Factors Affecting Cognitive Aging.
 Age Associated Memory Impairment - Memory Disorders - The Human Memory.
 Age associated memory impairment is a label for the general degradation of memory which results from ageing.

 About dementia with Lewy bodies Most experts estimate that dementia with Lewy bodies is the third most common cause of dementia after Alzheimer's disease and vascular dementia, accounting for 10 to 25 percent of cases.
 The hallmark brain abnormalities linked to DLB are named after Frederich H. Lewy, M.D., the neurologist who discovered them while working in Dr. Frontotemporal Dementia (FTD) Frontotemporal dementia (FTD) or frontotemporal degenerations refers to a group of disorders caused by progressive nerve cell loss in the brain's frontal lobes (the areas behind your forehead) or its temporal lobes (the regions behind your ears).